binshops/laravel-blog/README.md

 To see package on Packagist click this [Link](https://packagist.org/packages/binshops/laravel-blog)

-### Bagisto version
+### Single Language Version
-To see the Bagisto version of this package go to `bagisto-compatible` branch
+To install the single language version of the package use version v8.1x:

+1- `composer require binshops/laravel-blog:v8.1.1`

+2- `php artisan vendor:publish --provider="BinshopsBlog\BinshopsBlogServiceProvider"`

+3- `php artisan vendor:publish --tag=laravel-fulltext`

+4- `php artisan migrate;`

+You can see the single version in "single-lang" branch.

 ## Important Notes
 - For laravel 8.x's default auth User model, change user model in `binshopsblog.php` to: `\App\Models\User::class`